 2. Understand your audience.

 The demographics and the type of content that will work for them may be your most important considerations.
 If you’re selling jerky to survivalists, you probably aren’t targeting boomers.
 Customer surveys, formal research and available free tools can all help with social media marketing campaigns.

 If your target audience includes Gen Z, consider Snapchat, as 69% of US teens use it.
 Aiming at the over 60s?
 Facebook is better.
 Targeting professionals?
 Consider LinkedIn.
 For Millennials, it’s Instagram.
 As you can see, various demographics dominate different social media platforms, so choose wisely.

 Marketers suggest building an overall content calendar to keep track of outgoing posts on your social media platforms.
 Without it, it can be hard to keep track of what needs to go out and when – in the end; you’ll lose track of your strategy.

 This is proven to increase engagement (and it doesn’t require that much effort).
 Competition is fierce; nobody wants to see low-quality content with so much good content out there.
 Also, try high-quality Instagram Stories.
 They’re short, sweet, and easy to produce.

 This can be a hot potato for small business owners, but it is crucial.
 If your customers engage via any social media platform, answer them!
 Retweets and hashtags will soon become your second nature and help you build brand awareness.

 And if you don’t have enough time, you can automate answering your customers:

 7. Save time with the right tools.

-There are many tools, including our own, that can make life easier and more straightforward when it comes to social media management.
+There are many social media management tools for small businesses, including our own, that can make life easier and more straightforward.
 NapoleonCat lets small businesses automate social media posts, monitor competitors, track benchmarks, and much more.